-Furthermore, we want to reduce the complexity by providing a distinct and small set of concepts and principles to keep things simple.
-Our building blocks are connected components where data flows from one component to the other through wires.
+Furthermore we want to reduce the complexity by providing a distinct and small set of concepts and principles to keep things simple.
+Our building blocks are components that are connected with wires, through which data flows.

 3.2 Components

 Applications in Lively Fabrik can be build from very few elements, thus lowering the conceptual complexity of programming.
 The main elements are components, pins and connections between them.
 Components manipulate data, create data or trigger side effects.
 Pins define the interface to components and are the endpoints of connections.
 Lively Fabrik defines a set of primitive components which are not created in Fabrik itself.
 These components are: